Skip to main content

 Upgrade the Service Instance to another Service Plan

-Once created, you can upgrade your service instance to another, larger service plan.
+Once created, you can upgrade your Service Instance to another, larger service plan.
 A larger service plan provides more CPU, RAM and storage.
 For more information, see the Update a Service Instance of the Managing Service Instances with the cf CLI topic.

 cf update-service my-keyvalue-service -p a-bigger-plan